Do you qualify for Texas CHIP?

 After a person chooses a managed care organization, like Community Health Choice, to provide their health care, they then choose a Primary Care Provider to give them all their primary care services.
 This includes coordinating referrals for all medically necessary specialty services.

 Want to see if your Provider, specialist or hospital is in our network?
-Search our Find a Doctor directory.
+Search our Search our Find a Provider.

 “Protected health information” and “sensitive personal information” (PHI/SPI) is information that identifies a person or patient.
 This data can be your age, address, e-mail address, and medical facts.
 It can be about your past, present or future physical or mental health conditions.
 It also can be about sensitive healthcare services and other personal facts.